<placeholder profile picture>

 • University of Porto

-Ph.D.
-Candidate in Electrical Computer Engineering (expected 2023)
+Ph.D. in Electrical Computer Engineering (expected 2023)

 (via CMU Portugal dual PhD degree program)